 |

-Processor Cooling Fan: Keep your hard-working processor running cool with a fan/heatsink combination designed especially for your CPU.
 The heatsink features ultra-thin fins and an extra-large heat-spreader to efficiently direct heat away from your CPU's sensitive die area.
 A high-performance ball-bearing fan blows cool(er) air down onto the heatsink and out over your motherboard for extra cooling.

 |